squizziee/event-horizon/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is apprenticeship application project for Modsen Inc. Server code is alright, client is a bit laggy and buggy, but still usable
+This is apprenticeship application project for Modsen Inc. Server code is alright, client is a bit laggy and buggy, but still usable.

 ### Built With